TPAN, breaking news

 And continues:

-“The following states have signed the Treaty: Botswana, Dominica, Grenada, Lesotho, Saint Kitts and Nevis, Tanzania and Zambia, as well as the Maldives and Trinidad and Tobago (as these last two States signed and ratified the Treaty during the ceremony).
+“The following states signed the Treaty: Botswana, Dominica, Grenada, Lesotho, Saint Kitts and Nevis, Tanzania and Zambia, as well as the Maldives and Trinidad and Tobago (as these last two States signed and ratified the Treaty during the ceremony).

 When depositing its instrument of ratification a state is legally bound by the terms of the treaty